Diagnosis and Treatment

 Course of Treatment

 Courses of treatment vary according to the person & the complaint.
 Children usually respond very quickly.
 Acute illnesses, such as a recent cold, sore throat or urinary tract infection may only need one consultation and a few days of herbs.
 Acute sports injury usually only requires a few acupuncture treatments (3-5 on average).
 Long term conditions and chronic illnesses usually require a longer course of treatment.
 Generally speaking, the older the illness and the more complex the condition, the longer the course of treatment required.
 Usually, treatment will be more intense during the first few weeks, following which, intervals between treatments will gradually become longer.
 The period of treatment can vary greatly.
-Often there is no recurrence of symptoms but in some cases maintenance treatment is required.
+Often there is no recurrence of symptoms but in some cases less intensive maintenance treatment is required.

 Is Chinese Medicine safe?